World shares, Wall St futures lower ahead of US jobs report - NewsBreak

 Such supply chain problems and their impact on corporate profits and operations have been a key concern for investors amid the latest round of earnings.

-Benchmark U.S. crude prices picked up $1.24 cents to $80.05 a barrel in electronic trading on the New York Mercantile Exchange after for cautious monthly increases in oil production even as prices surge and the global economy is thirsty for fuel.
+Benchmark U.S. crude prices picked up $1.24 cents to $80.05 a barrel in electronic trading on the New York Mercantile Exchange after OPEC and allied oil-producing countries decided to stick with their plan for cautious monthly increases in oil production even as prices surge and the global economy is thirsty for fuel.

 The OPEC+ alliance, made up of OPEC members led by the Saudis and non-members led by Russia, rebuffed pressure from U.S. President Joe Biden to pump significantly more oil and lower gasoline prices for U.S. drivers.